German East Africa: World War I

 General Paul von Lettow-Vorbeck had served in German South West Africa and Kamerun.
-He led the German forces in GEA during World War I. His military consisted of 3,500 Europeans and 12,000 native Askaris and porters.
-Their war strategy was to harry the British/Imperial army of 40,000, which was at times commanded by the former Second Boer War commander Jan Smuts.
+He led the German forces in GEA during World War I. His military force consisted of 3,500 Europeans and 12,000 native Askaris and porters.
+The war strategy was to harry the British army of 40,000, which was at times commanded by the former Second Boer War commander Jan Smuts.
 One of Lettow-Vorbeck's greatest victories was at the Battle of Tanga (3–5 November 1914).
-In the battle German forces defeated a British force which was more than eight times larger.
+In the battle, the German forces defeated a British force, which was more than eight times larger.

 Lettow-Vorbeck's guerrilla warfare compelled Britain to commit significant resources to a minor colonial theatre throughout the war and inflicted more than 10,000 casualties.
-Eventually the weight of numbers, especially after forces coming from the Belgian Congo had attacked from the west (Battle of Tabora) as well as dwindling supplies forced Lettow-Vorbeck to abandon the colony.
-He withdrew south into Portuguese Mozambique and then into Northern Rhodesia where he agreed to a ceasefire three days after the end of the war after receiving news of the armistice between the warring nations.
+Eventually, the weight of numbers, especially after forces coming from the Belgian Congo had attacked from the west (Battle of Tabora), and dwindling supplies forced Lettow-Vorbeck to abandon the colony.
+He withdrew south into Portuguese Mozambique and then into Northern Rhodesia, where he agreed to a ceasefire after he had received news of the armistice between the warring nations three days earlier.

-After the war Lettow-Vorbeck was acclaimed as one of Germany's heroes.
-His Schutztruppe was celebrated as the only colonial German force during World War I that was not defeated in open combat, although they often retreated when outnumbered.
-The Askari colonial troops that had fought in the East African campaign were later given pension payments by the Weimar Republic and West Germany.
+After the war, Lettow-Vorbeck was acclaimed as one of Germany's heroes.
+His Schutztruppe was celebrated as the only colonial German force during World War I that was not defeated in open combat, but it often retreated when it was outnumbered.
+The Askari colonial troops who had fought in the East African campaign were later given pension payments by the Weimar Republic and West Germany.

 The SMS Königsberg, a German light cruiser, also fought off the coast of the African Great Lakes region.
 She was eventually scuttled in the Rufiji delta in July 1915 after running low on coal and spare parts and was subsequently blockaded and bombarded by the British.
-The surviving crew stripped out the remaining ship's guns and mounted them on gun carriages, before joining the land forces which added considerably to their effectiveness.
+The surviving crew stripped out the remaining ship's guns, mounted them on gun carriages, and joined the land forces, which added considerably to their effectiveness.